Invariance and naturality of knot lattice homology and homotopy: Contractable Spaces of Maps

-In the case where $v$ is a good vertex, i.e. the degree of \(v\) plus \(v^2\) is non-positive, the chain homotopy given by Ozsv\'ath, Stipsicz, and Szab\'o in the appendix to \cite{knotsAndLattice} is indeed a step in a contraction homotopy.
-We reproduce this step in a contraction homotopy below as $\tilde{H}_0^a$.
-To compute $T$, we need to check the behavior of $[K+2i_0v^{\ast},E]$ for the value where $(K+i_0v)(v)\in [-k,k)$.
+which on specific inputs will stabilize under iteration to give the contraction \(C_v\).
+Essentially \(H_0^a\) moves a cube \([K,E]\) one step closer to the given choice of maximizing \([K+iv,E]\), and iterating this proceedure will stabilize on each initial cube to give this maximizing cube plus a portion of connecting cubes need to make this a homotopy coherent natural transformation.
+We reproduce this homotopy below as $\tilde{H}_0^a$.
+To define \(H^a_0\) \OSS{} define a value \(T\) for each orbit \(\Orb{K,E}\), based on the behavior of $[K+2i_0v^{\ast},E]$ for the value of \(i_0\) where $(K+i_0v)(v)\in [v^2,-v^2)$.
 If $a_v[K+i_0v,E\cup v]=0$, Ozsv\'ath, Stipsicz, and Szab\'o define $[K,E]$ to be of type-a and set $T=-1$, and if $a_v[K+i_0v,E\cup v]>0$ they define $[K,E]$ to be of type-b and set $T=1$.